evylang/evy/README.md

 Evy is a simple programming language, made to learn coding.

-Evy has a minimalist syntax with fewer special characters and advanced concepts than most programming languages.
-It also has a small set of [built-in functions](docs/builtins.md) that are easy to understand and remember, but it still is powerful enough for user interaction, games, and animations.
 Evy bridges the gap between block-based languages like [Scratch] and conventional languages like Python or JavaScript.
+It has a minimalist syntax with fewer special characters and advanced concepts than most programming languages.
+Evy has a small set of [built-in functions](docs/builtins.md) that are easy to understand and remember, but it still is powerful enough for user interaction, games, and animations.

 [Scratch]: https://scratch.mit.edu/